Glossary

 - presentation attack detection (PAD)

 - Automated determination of a presentation attack.
-A subset of presentation attack determination methods, referred to as liveness detection, involves the measurement and analysis of anatomical characteristics or voluntary or involuntary reactions, to determine if a biometric sample is being captured from a living subject that is present at the point of capture.
+A subset of presentation attack determination methods (i.e., liveness detection) involves the measurement and analysis of anatomical characteristics or voluntary or involuntary reactions to determine whether a biometric sample is being captured from a living subject that is present at the point of capture.

 - process assistant